lukedinkler/SecureMe-Windows/README.md

 * User password policies
 * General security policies

 Looking for the latest release?
-For now, releases are being hosted by GitHub (and I'm open to anyone who would like to contribute), so click here to download the latest & greatest: https://github.com/lukedinkler/SecureMe-Windows/releases
+For now, releases are being hosted by GitHub, so click here to download the latest & greatest: https://github.com/lukedinkler/SecureMe-Windows/releases
  ###
 Support or Contact: Any problems with the software or simply suggestions for new updates?
-Simply contact Luke at daydreampublic@gmail.com, and we'll be happy to help in any way we can!
+Simply contact us at daydreampublic@gmail.com, and we'll be happy to help in any way we can!
+# Contribute
+We would love for you to contribute to SecureMe and help make it even better than it is today!
+If you would like to contrubite, please head over to our [Developers Page](CONTRIBUTING.md)
 ##
 # License
 * Secure-Me is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for more information.